nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version includes a fix for the flash fallback.
+This version includes a fix htmlFor the flash fallback.
 It fixes an undefined error  on setuo if container div id is different than 'playerDiv'.

 ### **Changelog**